neurotechnologijos/LoRa_WAN-Server-Deploy/README.md

 These three certificate files will be needed while configuring LoRaWAN gateway in Chapter 3.2.

 ### 2.8.
-Add new VAS devices
+Add a new VAS device
-By default, VAS devices are programmed to use Over-The-Air-Activation (OTAA).
-Following steps can be used to add VAS device using OTAA.
+By default, VAS devices are programmed to use the Over-The-Air-Activation (OTAA).
+Following steps can be used to add a VAS device using the OTAA.

-Open Web GUI of the ChirpStack by loading following web page:
+Open the Web GUI of the ChirpStack by loading following web page:
 * https://chirpstack.vas.internal/
     * *OR*: http://<IP_OF_THE_SERVER>:8080/
     * *OR, if stack is running on the same machine*: http://127.0.0.1:8080